Coastal Fund Grant Program

 7. If needed, Coastal Fund staff will inform you if your extension request is approved and will schedule an additional check-in for your new project end date.

-8. When the project and final check-in is completed, or if the Board denies an extension request, Coastal Fund staff will provide you with a final report form through our grant management system.
-The final report will be due 30 days after it is sent to you by our staff.
+8. When the project and final check-in is completed, or if the Board denies an extension request, Coastal Fund staff will send you a form to document your expenses.
+This form will be due 30 days after it is sent to you by our staff.

-9. Submit your final report!
-Coastal Fund will review it and follow up with any questions or notify you that it has been approved and your grant is considered closed.
+9. Once your form is submitted, Coastal Fund will review it and follow up with any questions or notify you that it has been approved and your grant is considered closed.
 Congratulations!

 Skip to content